Training Spiking Neural Networks Using Lessons From Deep Learning: The Neural Code

 \subsubsection{Delta Modulated Inputs}

 Delta modulation is based on the notion that neurons thrive on change, which underpins the operation of the silicon retina camera that only generates an input when there has been a sufficient change of input intensity over time.
 If there is no change in your field of view, then your photoreceptor cells are much less prone to firing.
 Computationally, this would take a time-series input and feed a thresholded matrix difference to the network.
 While the precise implementation may vary, a common approach requires the difference to be both \textit{positive} and \textit{greater} than some pre-defined threshold for a spike to be generated.
 This encoding technique is also referred to as `threshold crossing'.
 Alternatively, changes in intensity can be tracked over multiple time steps, and other approaches account for negative changes.
-Each pixel in a DVS camera and channel in a silicon cochlear uses delta modulation to record changes in the visual or audio scene.
-Some examples of neuromorphic benchmark datasets are described in Table~\ref{tab:datasets}.
+For an illustration, see \Cref{fig:event}, where the `background' is not captured over time.
+Only the moving blocks are recorded, as it is those pixels that are changing.

+Assuming the variable $X$ stores a batch of videos, say with 100 frames in each sample, delta modulation can be applied using the spikegen module: